Birch Bayh is a former member

 two other closely-fought and nearly-passed Amendments to the Constitution:

 - The Direct Popular Vote Amendment, which would have abolished the Electoral College.
-The measure
+The measure passed

-Bayh wrote the landmark legislation Title IX to the Higher Education Act that mandates equal opportunities
+Bayh wrote the landmark legislation Title IX to the Higher Education Act that mandates equal opportunities for women

-all academic disciplines and in school sports and the Olympics is a direct outgrowth of this landmark legislation.
+and in school sports and the Olympics is a direct outgrowth of this landmark legislation.

-Senator Bayh is the author
+Senator Bayh is the author and co-sponsor

-legislation to be enacted in America over the past half-century.”
+to be enacted in America over the past half-century.”

 Following devastating tornadoes in Indiana in 1965, Bayh provided landmark relief legislation